EngFlow/auth/README.md

 1. You may wish to create a service account with your authentication provider, then log into your EngFlow cluster with that account.
 The credential created here will let Bazel authenticate as this account.
 1. On a machine with a web browser, complete the login process as described above:

-    ```
+    ```bash
     engflow_auth login [CLUSTER URL]
     ```

-1. Export the credential to a file using the command below:
+1. Export the credential to stdout using the command below:

-    ```
+    ```bash
-    engflow_auth export [CLUSTER URL] >cred.json
+    engflow_auth export [CLUSTER URL]
     ```

 1. Save this credential as a secret, accessible in the non-interactive environment.
 For example, if you're using GitHub Actions, you can save this as a GitHub secret, then grant access in workflows that need it.
-1. At the beginning of a job, retrieve the secret and import it using the command below.
+1. At the beginning of a job, retrieve the secret and import it on stdin using the command below.
 The `-store=file` flag may be necessary to store the credential as an unencrypted file instead of your encrypted keyring.
 Non-interactive environments typically don't have an encrypted keyring.

-    ```
+    ```bash
-    engflow_auth import -store=file <cred.json
+    engflow_auth import -store=file <<<"${ENGFLOW_CRED}"
     ```

 1. At the end of a job, remove the credential using the command below.

-    ```
+    ```bash
     engflow_auth logout [CLUSTER URL]
     ```